Dr Zahid Shahab Ahmed is a researcher focusing on peace and security in South Asia and the Middle East.

 A Pakistani citizen, Dr Ahmed brings a much-needed citizen’s perspective to research on the country.
 He also brings rich grassroots level experience in the development sector in Asia to his research.

 He has worked on numerous research assignments with Die Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Friedrich Ebert Foundation, Commonwealth Foundation, United States Institute of Peace, Transparency International, Global Integrity, and International Centre for Nonviolent Conflict during a decade long engagement with the development sector.

-Dr Ahmed has published and presented papers on a wide range of issues, such as Islam, human rights, peace and conflict, regionalism, and regional security.
-His recent papers have looked at The Role of India and Pakistan in Post-2014 Afghanistan, The Political Economy of Pakistan’s ‘War on Terror’ and the application of Peace and Conflict Impact Assessment (PCIA) in Pakistan.
+Dr Ahmed has published and presented papers on a wide range of issues, such as foreign policy, international organizations, Islam, peace and conflict, regionalism, and regional security.
+His recent papers have looked at the Organization of Islamic Cooperation, South Asian Association for Regional Cooperation, and Pakistan’s relations with Afghanistan, Bangladesh, India, Iran and Saudi Arabia.

 Dr Ahmed received his PhD in the area of Political and International Studies from the University of New England (UNE) in Australia.
 He has an MA in Peace Education from the United Nations mandated University for Peace (Costa Rica), and an MA in Sociology from the University of Agriculture Faisalabad (Pakistan).